perillaroc/takler/README.md

 ## History

-Takler was a work project created at 2014, when I spend the second work year at NWPC/CMA.
-I tried to implement a simple task scheduling tool with basic features of ecFlow.
+Takler was initially developed in 2014 during perillaroc's second year at NWPC/CMA as a work project aimed at implementing a lightweight task scheduling tool inspired by the basic features of [ecFlow](https://github.com/ecmwf/ecflow).

-Since 2022, takler project is totally rewritten with asyncio and gRPC.
+Since 2022, the project has undergone a complete redesign, now built on [asyncio](https://docs.python.org/3/library/asyncio.html) and [gRPC](https://grpc.io/).
-The purpose is to create a workflow tool for both operation and experiment users.
+The current objective is to provide a workflow management system that supports both operational and experimental use cases.

 ## LICENSE

-Copyright &copy; 2022-2024, developers at cemc-oper.
+Copyright &copy; 2022-2025, developers at cemc-oper.

 *takler* is licensed under [Apache License, Version 2.0](./LICENSE)